-In Malta, the economy continued to perform well with 6.6% growth in GDP year on year.
-The labour market remains tight, with large numbers of economic migrants joining the workforce.
-Inflation has become a factor, but it has been kept under control ending the year at 6.1%.
+In Malta, the economy exceeded expectations with 6.1% growth in GDP.
+The labour market remained tight, with large numbers of economic migrants joining the workforce.
+Inflation is a factor, but it has been kept under control ending the year at 5.6%.

 It is in this environment that the Company has once again performed well, registering positive results in all areas of its core technical operations.
-Gross Written Premium (GWP) for the full year exceeded expectations and grew by 10.9% closing at €64.52M compared to €58.21M in 2021.
+Gross Written Premium (GWP) for the full year exceeded and grew by 11.6% closing at €72.03M compared to €64.52M in 2022.
 The technical performance benefited from the absence of weather-related claims and a relatively benign claims environment.